Caochangdi

-Caochangdi (草场地 (草場地, Cǎochǎngdì)) was an urban village and renowned arts district located in the Chaoyang District of northeast Beijing at the intersection of the 5th Ring Road and Airport Expressway.
-Translated as "grasslands" in Mandarin, Caochangdi was home to a diverse group of residents, including migrant workers, farmers, students and artists, most notably, Ai Weiwei.
-Caochangdi developed into a thriving arts and cultural hub when artists began to move into the area around 2000, attracting international attention similar to the nearby 798 Art Zone.
+Caochangdi (草场地 (草場地, Cǎochǎngdì)) was an urban village and renowned arts district located in Cuigezhuang Township, Chaoyang District of northeast Beijing, at the intersection of the 5th Ring Road and Airport Expressway.
+Caochangdi Village was home to a diverse group of residents, including migrant workers, farmers, students and artists, most notably, Ai Weiwei.
+Caochangdi developed into a thriving arts and cultural hub when artists began to move into the area around 2000, attracting international attention similar to the 798 Art Zone.
 Demolition of the village began in July 2018.

 History

 Caochangdi has changed dramatically over its history.
 Once unoccupied grazing land used as hunting grounds by the Imperial Court, it later became an imperial grave and garden site.
 During the Cultural Revolution, the region became an Agricultural People's Commune and transitioned into a farming village.
 When the Chinese economy opened up to the global market under Deng Xiaoping, farmers became landlords and began leasing the land to private companies, artists and galleries.

 In 2009, the architects Mary-Ann Ray and Robert Mangurian published a book on the village, titled Caochangdi, Beijing Inside Out: Farmers, Floaters, Taxi Drivers, Artists, and the International Art Mob Challenge and Remake the City.
 It is a study of the village's history and architecture, and includes interviews with Caochangdi residents.

 For many years Caochangdi was under threat of demolition.
 In May 2011, after petitions by its residents and businesses, Chinese authorities officially announced the village would be spared.
-However, in July 2018 evictions were announced in preparation for demolition And Ai Weiwei's studio was demolished shortly thereafter.
+However, in July 2018 evictions were announced in preparation for demolition and Ai Weiwei's studio was demolished shortly thereafter.

-As of February 2019, many of the buildings originally slated for demolition are still standing.